computational-ecology-lab/computational-ecology-lab.github.io/_members/\_\miguel.md

 orcid: 0000-0001-9891-895X
 ebird: OTgxOTUy
 description: "Miguel obtained his **BEng in Computer Engineering** in 2003 at the Simón Bolívar University (Caracas, Venezuela), for which he was awareded **Cum Laude** honours.
-He did his thesis, entitled: **A Constraint Programming Language for C++** under the supervision of Dr. Hector Palacios.
+He did his thesis, entitled: **A Constraint Programming Language for C++** under the supervision of Dr. Héctor Palacios.
-He was a member of the Artificial Intelligence Group where he completed
+He was a member of the Artificial Intelligence Group, working on robotics, neural networks, genetic algorithms and individual-based models.

 In 2004, Miguel moved to Brighton, UK and completed an **MSc in Evolutionary and Adaptive Systems** at the **University of Sussex**.